DouglasMeloo/Find-It-Brazil/README.md

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine:'git clone https://github.com/YourUsername/Find-It-Brazil.git'.
-3. Create a new branch for your feature or bug fix: 'git checkout -b feature-name'
+3. Create a new branch for your feature or bug fix: 'git checkout -b feature-name'.
 4. Make the necessary changes and ensure that your code is well-tested.
-5. Commit your changes with a descriptive commit message: 'git commit -am 'Add some feature''
+5. Commit your changes with a descriptive commit message: 'git commit -am 'Add some feature''.
-6. Push your changes to your forked repository: 'git push origin feature-name'
+6. Push your changes to your forked repository: 'git push origin feature-name'.
 7. Open a pull request from your forked repository to the original repository.
 8. Provide a detailed description of your changes in the pull request, explaining the purpose and benefits of your contribution.
 9. Be ready to respond to feedback and make necessary changes as requested by the project maintainers.